HMP Parc awarded advanced accreditation by national autistic society

 “I am incredibly proud that HMP Parc is the first prison to receive this prestigious award and I would like to thank everyone who has contributed and helped enable us to achieve this,” says Deputy Director Ian Coles.

 “In recognising how challenging the prison environment can be for autistic prisoners, the team at Parc has risen to the challenge in creating a specialist unit to support those in need, and have worked tirelessly to deliver high quality support services.
-The NAS have highlighted the excellent and creative work carried out by staff to deliver person-centered support and it is fantastic that their hard work has been recognised at such a level.”
+The NAS have highlighted the excellent and creative work carried out by staff to deliver person-centred support and it is fantastic that their hard work has been recognised at such a level.”